aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/layer-data-operations/define-precision-grid-for-file-gdb-layer/_index.md

 | **Features not appearing in GIS viewer** | Layer not saved or wrong spatial reference. | Verify `SpatialReferenceSystem.Wgs84` matches the viewer’s CRS, and that `Dataset.Create` succeeded. |
 | **M values ignored** | `MScale` set to 0 or too low. | Set a reasonable `MScale` (e.g., `1e4`) to store measure values. |

+## Troubleshooting Tips
+- **Double‑check the grid extents** before loading large batches of data; a small typo in `XOrigin` can cause many rows to be rejected.
+- **Log the exception message** (as shown in the try‑catch block) to a file when processing automated imports; this makes it easier to spot patterns in out‑of‑range data.
+- **Use `EnsureValidCoordinatesRange = false` only for trusted data sources** – turning it off skips validation and can lead to corrupted geometries.

 ## Frequently Asked Questions

 **Q: Can I use Aspose.GIS for .NET with other GIS file formats?**